Razan-O-Elobeid/Razan-O-Elobeid/README.md

 ### About me

 A problem-solving, coffee-fueled engineer who’s passionate about using technology to make life better.
-Whether it’s designing _**autonomous systems**_,exploring**_AI for social good_**,diving into AI models, or brainstorming ways to improve communities, I’m all about innovation with impact.
+Whether it’s designing _**autonomous systems**_, exploring **_AI for social good_** , diving into AI models, or brainstorming ways to improve communities, I’m all about innovation with impact.

 ### 🌟 What I’m Up To